HMS Terrible (1845): Construction

-Terrible was laid down at HMNB Devonport on 13 November 1843 under the name HMS Simoom.
+Terrible was laid down at Deptford Dockyard on 13 November 1843 under the name HMS Simoom.
 She was renamed on 23 December 1842, and launched on 6 February 1845.
 She was constructed of Honduras mahogany, East India teak and well seasoned English oak.
 She had one deck more than Retribution.
 With three masts and four funnels in two widely spaced pairs, she had a unique appearance among ships of this type.

 Propulsion

-The engines of Terrible were made by Maudslay and Co. wand were a similar pair as those on Retributution.
-They cost 41,250 GBP and each had 400 hp.
+The engines of Terrible were made by Maudslay and Co. and were a similar pair as those on Retributution.
+They cost 41,250 GBP and each was rated at 400 nominal hp.
 The weight of the engines was 212 tons, the boilers 250 ton, the water in the boilers 138, the paddle wheels 44 and the coal boxes 16 tons, for a total of 560 tons.
 The coals boxes were to contain 800 tons of coal.
 Therefore, a total of 1,360 tons was spent on the propulsion.

 Armament

 The heavy machinery still left some weight that could be spent on the armament.
-Plans were to mount 16 56-pounder 85 cwt guns and 4 10-inch granade guns.
+Plans were to mount 16 56-pounder 85 cwt guns and 4 10-inch 84 cwt shell guns.
 The 56-pounders would be mounted in a broadside arrangement between decks.
-Of the granade guns two would be mounted on pivots, and two as broadside guns on the weather deck.
+Of the shell guns two would be mounted on pivots, and two as broadside guns on the weather deck.
 The boats would be armed with one brass 6-pounder, two 18-pounder carronades, and two 12-pounder carronades.
 Later the brass 6-pounder and two brass carronades were said to be saluting, or signal guns.
+In service Terrible was armed with 8 68-pounder and 8 56-pounder guns; by the time of the Crimean war the 56-pounder was considered obsolescent and was being replaced by the 68-pounder; the 10-inch shell gun was obsolete.

 Career

 Service in the Channel and the Mediterranean

 Terrible was commissioned on 5 December 1845 under the command of Captain William Ramsay and was first attached to the Channel Fleet.
-In 1847 she was sent to Portuguese Angola to transport the Portuguese exiles under the leadership of the Count of Bonfim back to Lisbon, as stipulated by the Convention of Gramido.
+In 1847, she was sent to Portuguese Angola to transport the Portuguese exiles under the leadership of the Count of Bonfim back to Lisbon, as stipulated by the Convention of Gramido.
 On 2 January 1850, she ran aground at Plymouth whilst on a voyage from Portsmouth to Lisbon, Portugal.
 She was refloated and taken in to Plymouth.
 Subsequently, she served in the Mediterranean.